openstax/manifestly/README.md

 See `$> manifestly help find`.

+### diff

+You can diff two manifests, resulting in markdown output that lists the PRs merged between manifests for each application repository listed in the "to" manifest.

+See `$> manifestly help diff`.

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `bin/console` for an interactive prompt that will allow you to experiment.